darkreactions/ESCALATE_report/README.md

 such as ChemAxon and RDKit.

 #### Operation Summary
+1. Make a new <directory> such as 'mydata'

 1. `python runme.py <directory>`

 2. For debugging:  `python runme.py <directory> --debug 1` (Debug targets the 1-dev/debug folder on GDrive